 Our general-purpose bank credit line provides for up to a \$50,000,000 revolving credit facility.
 The agreement contains restrictive covenants and requires commitment fees in accordance with standard banking practice.
-The significant financial covenants are:
+There were no outstanding balances under this facility at September 27, 2003.